bemusic/bemuse/docs/previewer.md

 - Preview SP and DP charts.
 - Can play, pause and seek.
 - Shows combo counter.
+- Shows decoration notes (landmines).
-- Reload chart files from disk.
+- Can hot-reload chart files from disk.

 You can access the previewer by going to this URL: